2i2c-org/infrastructure/deployer/README.md

 │ deploy-support           Deploy support components to a cluster                                                      │ │ exec                     Execute a shell in various parts of the infra.
 It can be used for poking around, or         │ │                          debugging issues.                                                                           │ │ generate                 Generate various types of assets.
-It currently supports generating files related to billing │ │                          or new, dedicated clusters.                                                                 │ │ grafana                  Manages Grafana related workflows.                                                          │ │ run-hub-health-check     Run a health check on a given hub on a given cluster.
+It currently supports generating files related to         │ │                          billing, new dedicated clusters, helm upgrade strategies and resource allocation.           │ │ grafana                  Manages Grafana related workflows.                                                          │ │ run-hub-health-check     Run a health check on a given hub on a given cluster.
 Optionally check scaling of dask      │ │                          workers if the hub is a daskhub.                                                            │